 Helsinki hosts numerous festivals and events during the summer, including Helsinki Day, Midsummer celebrations, and various music and cultural festivals.

 For a winter experience, the winter months of December to February are ideal.
-The city is often covered in snow, and you can enjoy activities like ice skating, cross-country skiing, and sauna visits.
+The city is often covered in snow, and you can enjoy activities like ice skating, skiing, and sauna visits.
 Helsinki’s Christmas market is also very popular.

 HOW LONG TO STAY IN HELSINKI